nikhil-nuCS/NUWildHack-StockBasket/README.md

 # NUWildHack-StockBasket
-# StockBasket - Basket of stock that refelcts a theme.
+# StockBasket - Basket of stocks that refelcts a theme.

 ## Problem Statement